5. Hidden Markov Models#

 Then

-While we may think of \(\{ (Y_t, {\overline X}_t, \Sigma_t) : t \ge 0\}\), it will typically not be stationary.
-Often a stationary counterpart does exist, however.
+While we may think of \(\{ ({\overline X}_t, Z_t, \Sigma_t) : t \ge 0\}\) as a Markov process, it will typically not be stationary.
+Sometimes a stationary counterpart does exist, however.
 A necessary requirement is that \(\Sigma_t\) be invariant, because it does not depend on the underlying shocks.
-To construct such a process, find a positive semidefinite fixed point to the recursion {eq}`eq:Kalman2’ and initialize \(\Sigma_0 = \overline \Sigma.\).
-Then \(\Sigma_t = \overline \Sigma\) for all \(t \ge 0\) and
+To construct such a process, find a positive semidefinite fixed point to the recursion (5.3) and initialize \(\Sigma_0 = \overline \Sigma\).
+Then \(\Sigma_t = \overline \Sigma\) for all \(t \ge 0,\) and

 Compare this to the original state space system (5.1).
 Key differences are